thoughtworks-jumpstart/jumpstart/front-end-web-development/react/folder-structure.md

 Rules of thumb:

 * For simple applications:
-  * keep all components under `./src/components`
+  * Keep all components under `./src/components`
-  * Create a directory for each component.
+  * Create a directory for each component, and put all files for the component in that folder.
 For example, if you're creating `MyComponent.js`, it should be stored as such:

 ```text
 src